BBM (band)

 BBM ("Baker Bruce Moore") is the name of the short-lived power trio, formed in 1993 by long-established artists, bassist Jack Bruce, guitarist Gary Moore (both of whom had collaborated previously on Moore's Corridors of Power) and drummer Ginger Baker (who, with Bruce, was part of Cream - considered one of the first power trios).
-They released just one studio album, entitled Around the Next Dream, which was released on the Virgin record label.
+They released just one studio album, titled Around the Next Dream, which was released on the Virgin record label.
 It reached Number 9 in the UK Albums Chart in the summer of 1994, but spent only four weeks in the listings.
 The track, "Where in the World" was issued as a single, reaching Number 57 in the UK Singles Chart in August 1994.
 Much of the work was written by Moore with contributions by Bruce, Baker and percussionist Kip Hanrahan.
-The album cover featured a photograph of Baker portraying an angel smoking a cigarette.
+The album cover featured a photograph of Baker (portraying an angel) smoking a cigarette.

 The band went on a short UK tour to coincide with the album's release and also played a handful of rock festivals on the continent, before disbanding.